snapshot-labs/sx-docs/protocol/space.md

 * `voting_strategies`: An array of voting strategy contracts addresses that define the whitelisted voting strategies used by the space.
 The voting power of each user will be calculated as the sum of voting powers returned for each strategy in the list for that user.
 More information in the [Voting Strategy](https://github.com/snapshot-labs/sx-core#Voting-Strategies) section.
 * `voting_strategy_params_flat`: An array of parameters for the voting strategies specified in `voting_strategies`.
 This would be a 2D array but Cairo cannot curently handle that data type in calldata therefore we must pass a flattened version.
 * `authenticators`: An array of whitelisted authenticators.
 These are the ways in which a user can authenticate themselves in order to vote or propose.
 For more information, refer to the [Authenticators](https://github.com/snapshot-labs/sx-core#Authenticators) section.
-* `executors`: An array of accepted execution strategies.
+* `execution_strategies`: An array of accepted execution strategies.
 These strategies will handle the execution of transactions inside proposals once voting is complete.
 More information about execution in the [Execution Contract](https://github.com/snapshot-labs/sx-core#Execution-Contract) section.

-Spaces should be deployed via a Space Factory contract using the `deploy_space` method.
-The factory tracks deployment events which get indexed by the SX-API.
-Each DAO on Snapshot X will have at least one space, however a DAO might choose to have multiple spaces if they want to create different 'categories' of proposal each with different settings.
+* `metadata_uri`: The metadata URI for the space.

-### Create a proposal
+### Creating a proposal

 Once a space has been created, users can create new proposals by calling the `propose` method (provided the caller has at least `proposal_threshold` voting power).
 Users don't directly interact with the `space` contract, but instead via one of the whitelisted `authenticator` contracts which act as proxies.
 Since the proposal is created via an authenticator, the exact external interface for creating a proposal will depend on the interface of the chosen authenticator.
 The parameters passed from the authenticator to the space contract will be the following: